Matenadaran: Significance and recognition

+According to Nora Dudwick, in the Soviet period, the Matenadaran "symbolized the central values of Armenian culture [and signified] to Armenians the high level of culture and learning their ancestors achieved as early as the fifth century."
 Thomas de Waal notes that alongside several other institutions (e.g. the Opera, National Gallery) the Matenadaran was central in the Soviet efforts to make Yerevan a "repository of Armenian myths and hopes."
-Abrahamian argues that the secular Matenadaran continued the traditions of the monastery museums within an atheist state.
-According to Nora Dudwick, in the Soviet period, the Matenadaran "symbolized the central values of Armenian culture [and signified] to Armenians the high level of culture and learning their ancestors achieved as early as the fifth century."
+Levon Abrahamian argues that the secular Matenadaran continued the traditions of medieval monasteries within an atheist state.